neu-se/conflux/README.md

 1. Make sure that you have some version of OpenJDK 8 installed.
 Set the JAVA_HOME environmental variable to this path.
    For example, on Mac, run `export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_222-openjdk/Contents/Home/`.
+To reproduce our exact results, please use OpenJDK version 1.8.0_222.
-2. Clone this repository.
+2. Clone or download this repository.
 3. In the root project directory, run `mvn -DskipTests install` to build Conflux.

 ## Experiments

-The following instructions assume that you have already built Conflux following the above instructions.
+The following instructions assume that you have already built Conflux according to the above instructions.
-In the "conflux-experiments" directory execute the command `mvn install` to run all the benchmarks and case study experiments.
+In the "conflux-experiments" directory, execute the command `mvn install` to run all the benchmarks and case study experiments.

 ### Interpreting the Results